 You can filter data displayed in a grid to reduce the amount of data shown, or to exclude data that you do not wish to see.

 - Click on a column name and select Filter.

 Filter by Value

-In some cases, the filter popup will have two tabs.
+In cases where there are a reasonable number of unique values, the filter popup will have two tabs.
 If there is a Choose Values

 tab, you can directly select one or more individual values using checkboxes.
 Click on a label to select only a single value, add or remove additional values by clicking on checkboxes.